Unit 2 - Practice Quiz

 A. Its apparent size decreases linearly.

-B. Its apparent size remains constant.
+B. Its apparent size increases.

-C. Its apparent size increases.
+C. Its apparent size decreases exponentially.

-D. Its apparent size decreases exponentially.
+D. Its apparent size remains constant.

 29 When using the Direct Linear Transformation (DLT) algorithm for camera calibration, what is the minimum number of known 3D-2D point correspondences required to uniquely solve for the general projective camera matrix?